cameronandwilding/CWTool/README.md

 --------------------------

-CWTool is using Pimple   as service container for dependency injection.
-It reads the defined yaml files to collect the services and make them enable for the service container.
-For a service yaml file example look at the cw_tool/config/services.yml file.
+CWTool is using (Pimple)[https://github.com/silexphp/Pimple/tree/1.1] as service container for dependency injection.
+Read the documentation for more information about Pimple.

 In order to pick up services defined by other modules there is a hook to define: